HPDL-Group/Merak/examples/torch-models/README.md

 limitations under the License.
 -->

-# Running with Swin model
+# Running with Swin-transformer and torchvision models

-This script shows that the Swin-transformer model, which is not from `transformers`, but can be traced by `torch.fx`, how to run with 3D parallelism in Merak.
+This script shows that the torch model, which is not from `transformers` library, but can be traced by `torch.fx`, how to run with 3D parallelism in Merak.

 Running with following bash: